rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> print('Transitivity degree: %.3f' % (ogd.transitivityDegree))
 Transitivity degree: 1.000

 As both orientations are transitive indeed, we may conclude that the given random graph instance is actally a permutation graph instance.
 However, we still need to find its corresponding permutation.
 We therefore implement a recipee given by Martin Gulombic [Gul-2004]_ p.159.

-We will first *fuse" both *og* and *ogdual* orientations with an epistemic disjunction (see the :py:func:`digraphs.Digraph.o-max` operator, hence the needed partially determined orientations above.
+We will first *fuse" both *og* and *ogdual* orientations above with an epistemic disjunction (see the :py:func:`digraphs.Digraph.o-max` operator), hence, the needed partially determined orientations above.

 >>> f1gd = FusionDigraph(og,ogdual,operator='o-max')
 >>> seq1 = f1gd.computeNetFlowsRanking()
 >>> print(seq1)
 ['v1', 'v2', 'v3', 'v5', 'v4', 'v6', 'v7', 'v8']

 Both *g* and its dual *gdual* are oriented in increasing order of the labels of the vertices and we obtain by a net-flows ranking (see the :py:class:`linearOrders.NetFlowsOrder` constructor) a complete linear ordering of the vertices in increasing labels' numbers (see Line 4 above).

-We reverse now the orientation of the edges in *og* (see Line 1 below) in order to generate by disjunctive fusion again the inversions that are produced by the permutation we are looking for (see Line 4 below).
+We reverse now the orientation of the edges in *og* (see *-og* in Line 1 below) in order to generate by disjunctive fusion again the inversions that are produced by the permutation we are looking for.
+Computing again a net-flows ranking will show the inversions we are looking for (see Line 4 above).

 >>> f2gd = FusionDigraph((-og),ogdual,'o-max')
 >>> seq2 = f2gd.computeNetFlowsRanking()
 >>> print(seq2)
 ['v2', 'v3', 'v4', 'v8', 'v6', 'v1', 'v7', 'v5']

-Computing again a net-flows ranking will show the inversions (see Line 4 above) we are looking for.
-We may notice that vertex 'v1' is hence put at position 6, vertex 'v2' at position 1, etc. We generate these positions for all vertices aby using the 'id' attribute of the vertices definitions and obtain thus the required permutation (see Line 5 below).
+ We may notice that vertex 'v1' is hence put at position 6, vertex 'v2' at position 1, etc. We generate these positions for all vertices by using the 'id' attribute of the vertices definitions and obtain thus the required permutation (see Line 5 below).

 >>> permutation = [0 for j in range(g.order)]
 >>> for j in range(g.order):